BioSystemsUM/MEWpy/docs/evaluation.md

 fevaluation = WYIELD(<biomass_reaction_id>,<product_reaction_id>)
 ```

 The trade-off parameter is by default set to 0.3.
-However it may be changed by adding a new setting the class instantiation.
-For example,  `alpha=0.5`.
+However it may be altered by adding a new parameter in the class instantiation, for example,  `alpha=0.5`.

 ```python
 fevaluation = WYIELD(<biomass_reaction_id>,<product_reaction_id>,alpha=0.5)